 Cadmium

 As noted above, dark chocolate can also be a significant source of cadmium, a toxic heavy metal with estrogenic properties that has been shown to increase the risk of breast cancer.
-Some areas of South America, which incorporates the world's largest producers of cacao beans, have naturally high levels of cadmium in the soil, as well as cadmium derived from pesticides.
+Some areas of Africa and South America, which incorporate the world's largest producers of cocoa beans, have naturally high levels of cadmium in the soil, as well as cadmium derived from pesticides and other sources.

 Stricter European rules on cadmium levels in cocoa and chocolate products may cause products with lower levels of cadmium to be diverted to the European market.
 Well-known U.S. chocolate brands are not necessarily low in cadmium.
 In addition, the organic label does not necessarily mean a low-cadmium product.
-Purchasing organic low-cadmium chocolate makes sense.
+In fact, one 2024 study reported that U.S. organic chocolate products tended to incorporate higher levels of both cadmium and lead than non-organic products.
+Purchasing organic chocolate labeled "low cadmium" makes sense.

 Bottom line